 The colors work great with the new Bico Ceramic Summer Provence Collection.

-I rarely set a matchy matchy table but this vintage tablecloth and napkins was an exception when I was planning a Galentine’s Day Brunch table.
+I rarely set a matchy-matchy table, but this vintage tablecloth and napkins were an exception when I was planning a Galentine’s Day Brunch table.

-A table runner adds just a touch of texture on this simple Mother’s Day Tablescape.
+A table runner adds just a touch of texture to this simple Mother’s Day Tablescape.

 Click to Shop

-You can easily make table runners and these two tutorials are super easy for you to duplicate.
+You can easily make table runners, and these two tutorials are easy to duplicate.

 Although these both appear to be seasonal, by changing the colors, they can work for any season.